Main Second Level Navigation

-Small incisions, big ambitions: Gianluigi Bisleri appointed the inaugural Joseph Vitale and TLN Media Group Chair in Minimally-Invasive Cardiac Surgery at U of T
+- Small incisions, big ambitions: Gianluigi Bisleri appointed the inaugural Joseph Vitale and TLN Media Group Chair in Minimally Invasive Cardiac Surgery at U of T

-Gianluigi Bisleri will serve as the inaugural Joseph Vitale and TLN Media Group Chair in Minimally-Invasive Cardiac Surgery
+Small incisions, big ambitions: Gianluigi Bisleri appointed the inaugural Joseph Vitale and TLN Media Group Chair in Minimally Invasive Cardiac Surgery at U of T

-A new, donor-funded chair in minimally-invasive cardiac surgery at the University of Toronto’s Temerty Faculty of Medicine will advance the study and delivery of novel surgical techniques which can reduce the physical, mental and emotional toll of heart surgery on patients.
+A new, donor-funded chair in minimally invasive cardiac surgery at the University of Toronto’s Temerty Faculty of Medicine will advance the study and delivery of novel surgical techniques which can reduce the physical, mental and emotional toll of heart surgery on patients.

-Gianluigi Bisleri, an associate professor of cardiac surgery at Temerty Medicine and a surgeon-entrepreneur at Unity Health’s St. Michael’s Hospital, will serve as the inaugural Joseph Vitale and TLN Media Group Chair in Minimally-Invasive Cardiac Surgery.
+Gianluigi Bisleri, an associate professor of cardiac surgery at Temerty Medicine and a surgeon-entrepreneur at Unity Health’s St. Michael’s Hospital, will serve as the inaugural Joseph Vitale and TLN Media Group Chair in Minimally Invasive Cardiac Surgery.

 “Heart surgery has historically been performed using a long incision on the front of the chest,” says Bisleri.
 “While this is safe and very effective, it’s also highly invasive – requiring a long recovery period and causing a large, permanent scar that can be distressing for many patients.”

-Bisleri explains that minimally-invasive cardiac surgery, which was first developed in the mid-1990s but is still relatively uncommon due to a shortage of surgeons trained in the unique sub-specialty, helps mitigate many of the negative impacts of traditional open-heart procedures.
+Bisleri explains that minimally invasive cardiac surgery, which was first developed in the mid-1990s but is still relatively uncommon due to a shortage of surgeons trained in the unique sub-specialty, helps mitigate many of the negative impacts of traditional open-heart procedures.
 Surgeons use small incisions – often two inches long or shorter – and specialized tools to access and treat the heart.

 “We provide patients with the same benefits of traditional cardiac surgery, while minimizing the level of trauma they experience,” says Bisleri.